 Why is content important for your website?

-This is where I’m going to use the nerve-jangling phrase “Google Algorithm”.
+This is where I will use the nerve-jangling phrase ‘Google Algorithm’.
 As a side note, if anyone tells you they’re an expert on Google’s algorithm, they aren’t.
-Along with who killed Kennedy and the KFC recipe, it’s the most closely guarded secret in the world.
+Along with ‘Who killed Kennedy’ and the KFC recipe, it’s the most closely guarded secret in the world.

-However, we do know that Google’s focus is on “searcher intent”.
+However, we know that Google’s focus is on searcher intent.
 It wants to show the most relevant websites to answer the searcher’s question.
 How it does that is somewhat complicated.
 But, to simplify, it’s not only about your website having the keywords that match words in the searcher’s question.
 It’s about the quality of your website.
 Specifically, whether Google thinks you have a quality website.

 How does Google know you have a quality website?